TomBurdge/python-email-scraper/README.md

 This project has been built to run on Chrome version 106.0.5249.119 and Windows If you have an earlier version of chrome, you should update it.
 If you have a later version of chrome, or a different operating system, you can clone this repository and add the appropriate chrome driver .exe for your version to the "drivers" folder.
-If you need to change the chromedriver, you can find the appropriate chrome driver here: https://chromedriver.chromium.org/downloads
+If you need to update the chromedriver, you can find the appropriate chrome driver here: https://chromedriver.chromium.org/downloads